 Attention students and parents: Please be advised that student attendance will be recorded on the transcript.
-This will start this year for all students, except seniors, and will include both excused and unexcused absences.
 Your student's transcript is a record of his/her academic and attendance history throughout high school.
 Colleges, universities and employers often request a copy of your transcript.
 Please make every effort to do your best each and every day.
 If you have any questions about your attendance record, it is imperative that you contact the attendance office immediately to discuss the matter.

 Abington Heights High School offers a comprehensive and rigorous program of studies for students in grades 9-12, including 15 AP courses.
 In addition to the program of studies, students may participate in a wide range of highly successful extra-curricular and co-curricular activities such as Mock Trial, Odyssey of the Mind and Robotics.
 Our highly successful athletic teams have won many regional and district titles.
 The orchestra, band and choral programs enjoy a regional reputation and strong student interest.